eristow/terraform_learning/cli/terraform_cli/README.md

 * An auto-managed directory that stores the project's providers and modules.
 * `modules.json`:
   * Contains the Key, Source, and Dir of each module.

 ---

+## terraform validate
+* Checks configuration files for any syntax errors

+---